MorganeBeCode/trouvkach/README.md

 -   [ ] Display of the distance between the user and each ATM
 -   [ ] Possibility to mark ATM as "empty", update or delete it

 #### Extra feature:

 Search bar to bypass geolocation and enter any address to display ATMs nearby.
+_To turn geolocation back on, just search for no address (= empty search bar)._

 ## Ressources